 You will need to register as an employer with HMRC to be issued with an employer reference and PAYE guide.

 National Insurance is a type of social security.
 Both employers and employees are subject to National Insurance contributions as a percentage of the gross salary paid to an employee.

-As an employer, you must calculate this amount and pay it to HM Revenue & Customs (HMRC) every month, along with the ‘Pay As You Earn’ (PAYE) tax.
+As an employer, you must calculate this amount and pay it to HMRC every month, along with the PAYE tax.

-London & Partners is the Mayor of London’s official business development company.
+London & Partners is the Mayor of London's official promotional company.
 Our expert team offers free advice to potential investors, from start-ups to established companies.
 We can: